 Until August 2013, the Sinagoga Sefaradi del Ecuador in Quito did not have a Torah scroll for their prayer services.
 Instead, they used a printed, child-sized Torah in order to symbolically remove it from the Aron Kodesh (ark).
 However, they read the Torah portion in Hebrew from the Shem Tov Chumash.
 This fall the community was able to celebrate Rosh Hashanah (Jewish New Year) with a real Torah.
 Rabbi Manny Vivas, a Cuban-American Orthodox Rabbi, visited the community and brought them a new Sephardic Torah.

 Because of the distances involved, and the desire to avoid traveling twice on Shabbat, families in the community celebrate Friday night services in their own homes.
 On Saturday morning the congregation prays together.
 Given my own geographic proximity to the Franco’s home, I was able to share Friday night services with the family on several occasions.
 Congregants also meet on Sunday mornings for weekday services.
 All services take place on the ground floor level of Yosef Franco’s house.
-It is where he keeps a bima (altar), aron kodesh (ark), a mechitzah (divider to separate women and men during prayer) and about 40 white plastic chairs.
+It is where he keeps a bima (altar), aron kodesh (ark), a mechitzah (a divider to separate women and men during prayer), and about 40 white plastic chairs.
 Saturday morning services are conducted in Hebrew and last for three hours.
 The chazan (cantor), Avraham Reyes, a middle-aged former Evangelical pastor, who is self-taught, recites every word out-loud in the traditional Sephardic manner.
-Although many community members have studied Hebrew with Yosef and the chazan and are able to read basic Hebrew, they tend to rely on the transliteration as it is easier for them to participate in services.
+Although many community members have studied Hebrew with Yosef and the chazan and are able to read basic Hebrew, they tend to rely on transliteration as it is easier for them to participate in services.

 After services, the congregants convert the prayer room into a dining hall for lunch.
 Traditionally, each family eats together.
 I was “adopted” by Avraham and his family, who have been practicing Judaism for the last five years.
 The men then discuss the weekly Torah portion, while the women clean up.
-This discussion is followed by a more formal two hour shiur (class) given by Yosef Franco for both men and women.
-After the shiur, there is Mincha (the afternoon service), Seudat Shlishit (the third meal) and the evening prayer, “Arvit” as the Sephardim call it.
+This discussion is followed by a more formal two-hour shiur (class) given by Yosef Franco for both men and women.
+After the shiur, there is Mincha (the afternoon service), Seudat Shlishit (the third meal), and the evening prayer, “Arvit” as the Sephardim call it.
 During one of my visits, I was asked to lead an Ashkenazi havdalah service* which most community members had never experienced.

 Sabbath observances appear to be in keeping with Sephardic tradition, as congregants consider themselves Bnei Anousim, (also known as Crypto-Jews**) descendants of those forced to convert to Christianity during the Spanish and Portuguese Inquisition.
 During all my visits to this community, I felt comfortable and confident that everyone was sincere about their Judaism.
 I never saw any hint of Messianism.
 As result, I plan to maintain my relationship with the congregation under the auspices of Kulanu, which has pledged to give a small grant to help the community move forward.